-If you're looking to put a little extra pep in your step, carnitine may be what you need.
-Carnitine is a naturally occurring amino acid derivative that plays a primary role in energy production.
-Scientific literature has documented many health benefits of carnitine supplementation, including enhanced metabolism and mitochondrial function, relief of nerve pain, antioxidation, and reduced risk of cardiovascular and neurodegenerative diseases (16).
+If you're looking to put a little extra pep in your step, carnitine may be something to consider.
+Carnitine is a naturally occurring amino acid derivative that plays a role in energy production.
+Some studies suggest potential benefits of carnitine supplementation, such as supporting metabolism and mitochondrial function, helping with nerve comfort, providing antioxidation, and supporting cardiovascular and neurodegenerative health (16).

 [signup]